27 June 2023

 Building the embryo from stem cells

 Life starts with a single fertilized egg, which divides to form a group of stem cells that build the early embryo.
 Within the first week after fertilization, these stem cells make the initial decisions crucial for the successful implantation of the embryo.
 Studies have shown that, in addition to transcription factors, regulation via epigenetic and metabolic mechanisms plays a key role in how stem cells make decisions.
-In this process, the cell acquires a new identity, meaning it becomes a specialized cell expressing specific genes.
+In this process, the cell acquires a new identity, meaning it becomes a specialised cell expressing specific genes.

 Although it is known that this process takes place, the molecular mechanisms of how metabolism shapes the decision-making process of stem cells remain largely unclear.